PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 ### A note on the labels

 Currently, we only consider the following class: `classes = ["red_armor", "blue_armor", "grey_armor", "base", "watcher", "car"]` (see `label_processing.py`), where "car" means robot for dji.
 If you want to include more classes, just add them in this list.
-However, any string you add in this list should be in the .xml file provided by dji (in `image_annotation/`).Here, we don't distinguish in between robots type (standard, hero, engineer...).
+However, any string you add in this list should be in the .xml file provided by dji (in `image_annotation/`).
+Here, we don't distinguish in between robots type (standard, hero, engineer...).
 If you want to include them, you should use the armor number and thus modify the scripts.

 ### Configuration files